anchpop/wise_mans_haskell/book.md

     2) Hint!
 The base case is a list with one value.
 If you get `foldl1' f [x]`, you can just return `x`.

     3) Hint!
-Reread the chapter on [Recursion Practice] if you're stuck.
+Check out the chapter on [Recursion Practice] if you're stuck.

 ---